 Yet Thomas Ligotti does not accept any distinction between reality and unreality.
 For him, reality is already a nightmare and it has been completely conquered by horror from the very beginning.
 Our leading scholar of “weird” fiction, S. T. Joshi, hopes to pass this off as “simply… a defining characteristic of Ligotti’s writing.”
 He tries to reason that Ligotti’s game is “not, in the end, a replacement of the real world by the unreal, but a sort of turning the real world inside out to show that it has been unreal all along.”
-Yet Ligotti’s faith in the unreality of reality is not merely a poise adopted for the purposes of fiction, rather as James has to pretend that ghosts exist.
+But Ligotti’s faith in the unreality of reality is not merely a poise adopted for the purposes of fiction, rather as James has to pretend that ghosts exist.
 Ligotti readily claims to be a nihilist or some sort of intellectual barbarian.

 In interviews, Ligotti generally gets into something of a muddle when trying to dress his misanthropy in respectable rhetoric.
 He insists that life has no value, with the relentless determination of a flasher insisting upon how important it is that you look at his penis.
 Yet he soon grants the significant concessions that, “in practical terms, I have all kinds of values that are not in accord with nihilism” and that “I politically self-identify as a socialist.”
 We have soon reached the point where Ligotti wants “everyone to be as comfortable as they can be while they’re waiting to die” – a position shared by every ideology that has ever existed.
-He seems that believe that life is entirely futile beyond the meaning given to it by humans, although if one happens to conclude that the meaning of life is to make everybody happier, then the nihilistic starting-point is wholly abandoned.
+He seems to believe that life is entirely futile beyond the meaning given to it by humans, although if one happens to conclude that the meaning of life is to make everybody happier, then the nihilistic starting-point is wholly abandoned.

 Throwing light over Ligotti’s nihilism may reveal it to be flimsy and transparent, and it only derives substance from his insistence that human beings are themselves essentially spectral.
 We are lonely, afraid, powerless, and self-destructive.
 Perhaps this ideology could be treated with pills, since Ligotti has freely equated it with his own clinical depression and “panic-anxiety disorder.”
 If nothing else, this renders his antinatalism somewhat unglamorous.
 One can only really suffer from anxiety in a condition of bourgeois security, because it would be otherwise justified by events rather than having any greater life of its own.
 Ligotti may remain cocooned in bedsheets whilst there’s a sunny day outside, but one cannot dispense with his philosophical hypochondria and enjoy the fiction.
 An aesthetic which assumes that reality is inherently horrific is only ever capable of imagining horror as normal and unremarkable.
 And there is indeed an undeniable correspondence between the deadened, bloodless nature of Ligotti’s horror and the stultifying dreariness of suburbia.